carbon-language/carbon-lang/explorer/README.md

-**Note (for developers):** Two [RAII](https://en.cppreference.com/w/cpp/language/raii) classes `SetProgramPhase` and `SetFileContext`, are there for setting program phase and file context dynamically in the code.
+**Note (for developers):** Two [RAII](https://en.cppreference.com/w/cpp/language/raii) classes `SetProgramPhase` and `SetFileContext` are provided for setting program phase and file context dynamically in the code.

 ### State of the Program